NeatNerdPrime/puppet-resolv_conf/README.md

 ### Beginning with resolv_conf

-Declare the class to create a configuration that uses only a local nameserver on `127.0.0.1`.
+Declare the class to create a configuration that uses only a local name server on `127.0.0.1`.

 ```puppet
 class { 'resolv_conf': }